GitMAM/Lord-of-the-Rings-API/README.md

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.
+The example project is an iOS app that uses the endpoints available in the main viewController.

 ## Requirements